Opioids. Back Pain. Treatment Options. Chiropractic has a place

 continued opiate use.

-- Patients who look for care from emergency
+- Patients who seek care from emergency

 - Patients diagnosed first by a pain